-Beyond its “cool” factor, 3-D printing is not only a convenient way to create objects like simple toys or beautiful furniture on the spot, but also one with great environmental implications.
-By using 3-D printers to circumvent mass production and manufacture products on demand, the technology greatly reduces material and energy waste.
-It can also keep plastic out of landfills by reusing plastic waste turned into filament.
+Beyond its “cool” factor, 3D printing is not only a convenient way to create objects like simple toys or beautiful furniture on the spot, but also one with great environmental implications.
+By using 3D printers to circumvent mass production and manufacture products on demand, the technology greatly reduces material and energy waste.
+It can also keep plastic out of landfills by reusing plastic waste turned into filament and into one of the most ubiquitous 3D printing materials.

 So far, their portfolio is both impressive and fascinating.
 Using materials such as salt, sand, wood and clay, they created ingenious, functional and visually stunning objects.